What Borneo Gets Right That Most Rainforest Destinations Don't: A Conversation with James, Wildlife Guide Since 2011

 Q: How bad is the palm oil situation?

-I'll give you the honest answer that the tourism industry doesn't like to say: it's devastating.
+Here's the honest answer the tourism industry would rather not say: it's devastating.

 Borneo has lost approximately 50% of its forest cover since 1973.
 Most of that loss is palm oil plantations.
 You'll see it from the air flying into Sandakan — endless rows of identical palm trees where rainforest used to be.
 The Kinabatangan's wildlife corridor exists because the forest on both sides of the river was logged and converted.
 The river corridor is a narrow strip of habitat surrounded by plantations.